MarcoCarry97/Hack-UPC-2022/README.md

 percentage of user votes and an AI system which rates the property according to the images(restb.ai).
 You can also upvote or downvote a property if you feel it is a right or a wrong listing.

+The full demonstration of what our application is capable of is available in the root project folder in the file named `app_video.mp4`.

 ## How we built it

 We built a functional website with the Frontend implemented in Flutter while testing UI iterations on a mobile device